reserve-protocol/reserve-index-dtf/README.md

 Anyone can bid in any auction in size up to and including the `lot` size.
 Use `getBid()` to determine the amount of buy tokens required in any given timestamp.

-`Folio.getBid(uint256 tradeId, uint256 timestamp, uint256 sellAmount) external view returns (uint256 bidAmount)`
+`Folio.getBid(uint256 auctionId, uint256 timestamp, uint256 sellAmount) external view returns (uint256 bidAmount)`

 ### Fee Structure